jeromemulder/jeromemulder/README.md

-- 👋 Hi, I’m @jeromemulder
+- 👋 Hi, I’m jeroen
-- 👀 I’m interested in Python and AI
-- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on training
-- 📫 How to reach me ...

 <!---
 jeromemulder/jeromemulder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.